 This article will show you how to properly test your body to see if your thyroid medication is working.

-In my clinic I've found that most of my patients do better when T3 has been added to their medication in some form.
+I've found that most of my patients do better when T3 has been added to their medication in some form.
 This could be from liothyronine or from NDT.

 2. Serum Inflammatory Markers

 Inflammation in the body causes and is associated with Depression.

 Because of this make sure your doctor is looking for inflammation in your body.

 - Erythrocyte sedimentation rate

 - C reactive protein

 It's more important to find the CAUSE of the inflammation than just knowing that inflammation is present, but ordering the right tests is a good place to start.